pallets/flask/docs/becomingbig.rst

     also requires that the whole application is imported when the system initializes or certain URLs will not be available right away.
-A better solution would be to have one module with all URLs in there and specifing the target functions explicitly or by name and importing them when needed.
+A better solution would be to have one module with all URLs in there and specifying the target functions explicitly or by name and importing them when needed.
 -   switch to explicit request object passing.
 This requires more typing (because you now have something to pass around) but it makes it a